KasMedia Logo

 Given a DAG GG and some vertex BB in this DAG, we can define a few sets that describe the “point of view” of vv in GG.

 Given two vertices in a DAG, AA and BB, we say that AA is reachable from BB if we can get from AA to BB by following the arrows.
-For example, in the following DAG, AA is reachable from BB and AA’ is reachable from BB, but AA’ is not reachable from BB and AA is not reachable from BB’:
+For example, in the following DAG, AA is reachable from BB and BB’, and AA’ is reachable from BB’, but AA’ is not reachable from BB:

 46